-When: December 9
+When: December 1 to 31

-When: December 10
+When: December 4

 You may have to wait awhile to visit most of Calgary’s outdoor skating rinks, but thanks to its refrigerated ice, Olympic Plaza officially opened for skating in November.
 It’s free to skate at Olympic Plaza, and those who need to rent skates and helmets can do so for a small fee at the Skate Hut from Thursday to Sunday.